 • A copy of the bill of sale or proof of ownership

-• A current, full side view photo of the pleasure craft
+• A current, full-side view photo of the vessel

-What Else Do I Need to Know About Pleasure Craft Licences in Saskatchewan?
+What Else Do I Need to Know About Saskatchewan Boat Registration?

-In Saskatchewan and all other Canadian provinces, Pleasure Craft Licences issued in 2010 or after are valid for 10 entire years, though the licence will need to be updated with any name or address changes.
+In Saskatchewan and all other Canadian provinces, Pleasure Craft Licences issued in 2010 or after are valid for ten years.
+However, you’ll need to update it with any name or address changes.

-Every boater in Canada has to carry a Pleasure Craft Operator Card to operate any motorized pleasure craft (no matter whether you’re fishing, jet skiing, or simply hanging around).
-To obtain your Pleasure Craft Operator Card in Saskatchewan, you’ll need to take a boating safety course such as BOATsmart!’s, and we’re pretty big fans of fun education.
+Every boater in Canada must carry a Pleasure Craft Operator Card to operate any motorized pleasure craft (whether fishing, jet skiing, or simply hanging around).
+To obtain your Pleasure Craft Operator Card in Saskatchewan, you’ll need to take a boating safety course such as BOATsmart!’s — and we’re pretty big fans of fun education.